mcleod-ideafix/modplay/README.md

 - Output is 8 bit mono, to be able to use a Sound Blaster 2.0 card as a minimum.

 ## Use
-- modplay nameofyourfavouritemod[.MOD] (Windows executable)
+- modplay [-fsample_freq] nameofyourfavouritemod[.MOD] (Windows executable)
-- mplay nameofyourfavouritemod[.MOD] (DOS executable.
+- mplay [-fsample_freq] nameofyourfavouritemod[.MOD] (DOS executable.
 Be sure that CWSTUB.EXE is available as well)
+- Sample frequency can range from 8000 to 48000.
+Values outside these limits have not been tested.
+Particulary, some old Sound Blaster cards may not support faster than 44100 Hz.
+Default value is 32000 (32 kHz).
 - The slowest system I have tested this in is a 80386DX-33 based PC with MS-DOS 6.22 and Sound Blaster Pro 2.

+Example: modplay -f44100 enigma.mod